Ecuador & Colombia Highlights Itinerary

 A superb country hotel with spa and wonderful art collection.

-Day 10 El Angel Ecological Reserve & Chota Valley (B,L)
+Day 12 El Angel Ecological Reserve -Tulcan -Ipiales (B)

 Today we can explore on foot the strange and mystical polylepis and frailejon forests of the Angel Ecological Reserve.
 Then through the Chota valley, the only part of the Ecuadorian highlands with a very significant Black population descendant from slaves brought to work in the plantations during old colonial times.A warmer and drier region of Ecuador known for its Afro-Ecuadorian people and culture.
-Afternoon relax in the pleasant surroundings of the hosteria.
+Journey north to the border town of Tulcan , visit its amazing cemetery.
+Then cross the border into Colombia .
+Visit the incredible Las Lajas Sanctuary.
+Overnight in Ipiales

 Near San Agustin one finds one of South America's greatest, and most mysterious, archaeological sites, declared a world heritage by UNESCO.
 Tour to the "Valley of the Statues" which has numerous huge stone carved statues that date back as far as 3000 B.C.
 The pre-Incan civilization that lived here is shrouded in mystery, even their actual